pachyderm/docs-content/latest/run-commands/pachctl_diff_file.md

       --name-only             Specify results should only return the names of changed files.
       --no-pager              Don't pipe output into a pager (i.e. less).
       --old-project string    Specify the project (by name) where the second, older repo is located.
-      --project string        Specify the project (by name) where the first repo is located. (default "standard-ml-tutorial") -s, --shallow               Specify results should not to descend into sub directories.
+      --project string        Specify the project (by name) where the first repo is located. (default "video-to-frame-traces")
+  -s, --shallow               Specify results should not to descend into sub directories.
 ```